 All user accounts must be accessed with usernames and passwords.
 You are strongly advised not to share your user name and password with any other person.
 All online payment pages are protected with Secure Socket Layer (“SSL”) encryption.

 DAA reserves the right to amend this policy at any time.
 DAA will contact registered users by e-mail, and shall also post a notice of changes on its web site, when and if the terms of this policy are amended.

 The DAA website supports lists which are accessible either to the public (Find and APD, Locum Lists) or other members (Find a Mentor).
 Inclusion in these lists is entirely voluntary and the member is responsible for ensuring details are current and correct.

 Landing pages for such lists will contain clear disclaimers to this effect and a warning to users that the lists are not to be mined for marketing, surveys or other purposes, which breach the intent of the page.

-You may contact DAA directly by e-mailing the Office Manager should you have any questions regarding this policy or wish to register any concerns you may have including potential breaches of your Personal information.
+You may contact DAA directly by e-mailing the Services Manager should you have any questions regarding this policy or wish to register any concerns you may have including potential breaches of your Personal information.